Microscopic screening theory for excitons in two-dimensional materials: A bridge between effective models and ab initio descriptions: Acknowledgments

 \section{Acknowledgments}

 We thank Nuno M. R. Peres for stimulating and insightful discussions.
 We thank Guilherme Janone for providing the Wannier model for \ch{MoS2} and M. Quintela for testing the beta version of XATU.
-P.~N. acknowledges support by the Otto M{\o}nsted Foundation (grant No. 24-70-1631) and the Independent Research Fund Denmark (grant No. 2032-00045A).
+P.~N. acknowledges support by the Otto M{\o}nsted Foundation (grant No. 24-70-1631), which funded their research stay abroad at Universidad Autónoma de Madrid, and the Independent Research Fund Denmark (grant No. 2032-00045A), which funded their PhD studies.
 The Center for Polariton-driven Light--Matter Interactions (POLIMA) is funded by the Danish National Research Foundation (project No.~DNRF165).
-J.~J.~P. acknowledges the Spanish Ministry of Science, Innovation and Universities and the State Research Agency (MCIU/AEI/FEDER,UE) through Grant No. PID2022-141712NB-C21, the “María de Maeztu” Programme for Units of Excellence in R\&D (CEX2023-001316-M), the Comunidad de Madrid within the Recovery, Transformation and Resilience Plan, and by NextGenerationEU programme from the European Union through the project “Disruptive 2D materials” (MAD2D-CM-UAM7), the Generalitat Valenciana through the Program Prometeo (2021/017), and the Naturgy Foundation.
+J.~J.~P. acknowledges financial support from MICIU/AEI/10.13039/501100011033/UE through Grants PCI2026-177428-1 (M.ERA-NET program), PID2022-141712NB-C21, the “María de Maeztu” Programme for Units of Excellence in R\&D (CEX2023-001316-M), the Comunidad de Madrid within the Recovery, Transformation and Resilience Plan, and by NextGenerationEU programme from the European Union through the project “Disruptive 2D materials” (MAD2D-CM-UAM7), the Generalitat Valenciana through the Program Prometeo (2021/017), and the Naturgy Foundation.
 We also acknowledge computer resources and assistance provided by Centro de Computación Científica de la Universidad Autónoma de Madrid and RES resources (FI-2025-3-36, FI-2025-2-34, FI-2025-1-12, FI-2024-3-0010, FI-2024-2-0016, FI-2024-1-0038).